 Bad tastes & odors, which may be the result of the chloramine added into the MWRA water supply for disinfecting purposes, can be removed with a carbon filtration system.
 Additionally, to create very pure drinking water, a reverse osmosis system can be installed, which utilizes the same technology used to produce both Aquafina, Dasani and some other bottled waters.
 There are various sized reverse osmosis systems to match the volume demands required.

 Any water filtration system or water softener recommendation in Boston should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.
 Water softening is typically not required in Boston, however, sediment & carbon filtration is often recommended for overall water quality improvement.

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton and Hudson, Mass.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the publications section on our website at http://h2ocare.wpengine.com.
-You can contact us by email at [email protected] or call us at 800-539-1100.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton, Stow & Lakeville, Mass.
+Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com.
+Contact us at email@example.com or 800-539-1100.